Skip To Main Content

 On Yuin Country, Edition Office has designed Mossy Point House as an exploration of form, volume, space and light.

-Etched pencil-sharp against the sky and orientated along the axis of the Yuin Country mountainscape, Mossy Point House melds the built and natural environment and embodies the residents’ genuine and essential connection to nature.
+Etched against the sky and orientated along the axis of the Yuin Country mountainscape, Mossy Point House melds the built and natural environment and embodies the residents’ genuine and essential connection to nature.

 The house takes cues for its rectilinear form from a series of separated timber volumes and is perched upon parallel block-work walls.
 The façade is lacquered in a cement-sheet cladding, referring to the smooth, silvery bark of towering Spotted Gum trees surrounding the house.
 The floorplan is configured across a primary single-story layout.
 A bird’s-mouth cut-out in the centre of the roofline forms a sheltered outdoor dining space, while internally shaping a central fulcrum point within the home and defining its entrance.
 This void divides the internal spaces between the social and private.